hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/adqr.md

 ## High-level Description

 * Year: 2021
-* File Hash (SHA-256): 60d70a66bc19b6ead904b3efdec5dc5b4d2c7fb706d60bbd42a0f663e987d655
 * Blog: https://blog.malwarebytes.com/android/2021/02/barcode-scanner-app-on-google-play-infects-10-million-users-with-one-update/

-This malware sample aims to push full screen advertisement to the user.
-It attempts to retrieve configuration from the malware developer's server after receiving messages from Firebase.
-It then displays ads if the Android version is less than version 29.
+This malware sample aims to run full screen ads using libraries or a browser.
+It is triggered on various system events (deveoper defined firebase push notifications, and boot events).
+Interestingly, this sample is heavily obfuscated, and contains complex computations most likely to prevent analysis tools from running the app (ex. tools which perform symbolic execution would fail).
+Additionally, this malware sample stores strings by concatenating based on functions, each representing one character at a time.

 ## Signature
 ---